 Bradley Fenner Scholarship

 The Bradley Fenner Scholarship was established in honour of one of our past Headmasters (2009–14) with the broad purpose of supporting students who would not otherwise be able to attend King’s College as boarders.
 Preference is given to a student who demonstrates leadership potential and is from outside Auckland.Download a Bradley Fenner application form

 Mr Stride, a King's College Old Collegian, has generously created a scholarship for boys from King's School who are entering the College, but demonstrate a need for financial support.
-Each scholarship is valued at up to 50 percent of the annual tuition fees for five years.
-Where there are more candidates than scholarships available, both the need and merit of each individual candidate will be taken into account.Download a Stride Scholarship application form
+There will be one scholarship available in 2020, to the value of $3000.00 towards tuition fees.
+If there is more than one candidate, both the need and merit of each individual candidate will be taken into account.Download a Stride Scholarship application form

 Mark and Angela Clatworthy Scholarship

 Since 2014 Old Collegian and Orthopaedic Knee Surgeon Mr Mark Clatworthy (Averill, 1978-82) and his wife Angela have chosen to provide yearly boarding scholarship solutions for promising students as their focus.
-Up to five scholarships can be awarded to students of Māori or Pacific descent who have a strong academic and/or sporting ability or who because of financial disadvantage might otherwise have been unable to receive an education at the College.Download a Mark and Angela Clatworthy application form
+Recipients are preferably of Māori or Pacific descent with a strong all round academic and/or sporting ability or who because of financial disadvantage might otherwise have been unable to receive an education at the College.Download a Mark and Angela Clatworthy application form

-Note: all scholarships and/or bursaries are subject to annual review and may be withdrawn where performance is unsatisfactory.
+Once awarded, all scholarships and bursaries are subject to annual review and may be withdrawn where performance is unsatisfactory.
 Some scholarships may not be available in certain years.